jilliangmeehan/looore/content/Books/The Pale Princess and the Six Pygmies.md

 > [!Laura] Laura
 > "Neither heart nor mouth"... tf does that mean

+> [!jillian]
+> i wonder if a mother being "the sources of all sins" literally means she is the mother of the sinner. maybe even many sinners.

 The Moonlight Forest was the only place free from the rule of the Night Mother.
 Only there could the people bask in the bright moonlight and enjoy the grace it brought to the living.
 Everyone in the Kingdom of the Moonlight Forest was born with fair skin, light-colored hair, and bright blue eyes.
 Perhaps the constant lack of sunlight and the nourishment of the moonlight was the reason for their beauty, giving them an appearance different from the abhorrent creatures lurking at the edge of the forest.

 > [!Laura] Laura
 > Ok so obviously it feels like Land of Night = abyss here.
 Moonlight Forest can be a number of things tbh, but the easiest stand-in (and the popular theory, I think?) is Khaenri'ah, especially since this book was something an abyss mage was hiding and said was holding a "secret" of the Abyss Order's.
 >
 > The only reason I'm not entirely convinced is that the description of "fair skin" and "light-colored hair" is giving me more Seelies and their whole vibes, especially since we know that not all Khaenri'ahns actually for-real have fair skin and light-colored hair, but they could just be using this as an oversimplified way to indicate there being a different sort of "race" here and I could just be overthinking it.
 Or maybe this just could fit for both.
 Bc like, I guess it does.
 Time is cyclical.
 Etc etc.

+> [!jillian]
+> light colored hair and blue eyes reminds me of magdalene from [[Hex & Hound]]. also dainsleif, i guess. and kiana kaslana when she has blue eyes — she's not *blonde* though, like the other two.
 ## Volume II
 > A fairytale story that has been told throughout Teyvat for ages.
 This installment tells of the meeting of the Pale Princess and the Light Prince.

 The monarch of this kingdom was a beautiful princess with skin as white as snow.
-Just like the [[notes/reference/motifs/moon|moon]], she had the brightest skin, the purest eyes, and the kindest soul.
+Just like the moon, she had the brightest skin, the purest eyes, and the kindest soul.
 People of the kingdom all vowed their loyalty to her and referred to her as The Pale Princess.

 > [!Laura] Laura
 > Genshin tell me some Beautiful Pale Monarch with light-colored hair and skin white as snow has some variation of a "kind" or "gentle" soul One More Time i triple dog dare you

 The Pale Princess ruled her kingdom with kindness and gentleness.
 She always knew what was best for her people.
 Under her rule, the people of the Moonlight Forest never knew the threat of the Night Mother's wrath, and the creatures lurking in the dark never dared to set foot in the forest.

 However, the Princess had her own troubles.
-To her, the silvery [[notes/reference/motifs/moon|moon]] hanging in the night sky seemed like a tiny hole through which the light could pass, and she felt that by following the light back to its source one could almost see the world on the other side.
+To her, the silvery moon hanging in the night sky seemed like a tiny hole through which the light could pass, and she felt that by following the light back to its source one could almost see the world on the other side.
 Just like all other people, the Pale Princess would often sit on the stone plate in front of the palace, imagining a world beyond the moonlight.

 "Will I be able to bring my people there one day?"
 The Princess thought to herself.

 > [!Laura] Laura
-> I always found this part so interesting— "The silvery [[notes/reference/motifs/moon|moon]] hanging in the night sky seemed like a tiny hole through which the light could pass, and she felt that by following the light back to its source one could almost see the world on the other side."
+> I always found this part so interesting— "The silvery moon hanging in the night sky seemed like a tiny hole through which the light could pass, and she felt that by following the light back to its source one could almost see the world on the other side."
 Doesn't that kind of sound like a hole in a cave or something shining light into it?

 "You will."